Image of the Vectrex, a video game system by GCE 1982

 SportsTime, GameTime and ArcadeTime LCD game watches by GCE, 1982

-Built into the system is the Asteroids clone Minestorm, with other games available via plug-in cassettes.
+Built into what will become the Vectrex is the Asteroids-like Minestorm, with other games available via plug-in cassettes.
 Although the vector scan system cannot generate colours, transparent mylar overlays are included with each game, placed over the monitor screen in a cardboard frame to add static spots of colour for gameplay, as well as instructions for some games.
 Most of the available cartridges are coin-op conversions, with a specialty in vector coin-op maker Cinematronics’ library including Space Wars, Star Castle, Rip Off, Armor Attack, Solar Quest and Star Hawk.

 Click button to play arcade game Star Castle on the Vectrex.
 Hit Tab to configure controls